John "George" Wetzel was born on Nov. 10, 1817 in Longswamp Township, Berks County, the son of Johan "Peter" and Anna Margaretha (Gaumer) Wetzel.

 Son Oscar Wetzel (1868-1942) was born on June 28, 1868 in Longswamp Township, Berks County.
 He was joined in holy marriage with Annie Reppert ( ? -1932?).
 The couple were the parents of a baker's dozen of children -- William Wetzel, Herbert Wetzel, George Wetzel, Alvin Wetzel, Clinton Wetzel, Milton Wetzel, Lloyd Wetzel, Raymond Wetzel, Mrs. Clarence Scherer, Mrs. Morris Long, Mabel Wetzel, Mrs Claude Rauch and a daughter who died young.
 Said the Allentown Morning Call, "For many years he was a farmer and then became a carpenter and woodworker in the Topton Furniture Co.
 Later he conducted the Keystone hotel in Alburtis but retired about ."
 They lived in Lehigh Church in 1914 and then in about 1918 moved to Alburtis, Lehigh County.
 They were members of the Zion Lehigh Church's Reformed congregation.
 Sadly, Annie died in about 1932.
 Oscar lived for another decade in his home on West Second Street.
 At the age of 73, suffering from chronic kidney problems, he passed away at home on March 8, 1942.
 Burial was in the Zion Lehigh Church Cemetery, with Rev. William O. Wolford officiating at funeral services held in the home of son Herbert in Alburtis.
 An obituary in the Morning Call gave the count of his grandchildren at 37 and great-grandchildren as 10.

 Daughter Mary M. Wetzel (1871-1946) was born on Jan.
 17, 1871 in Berks County.
-She married George G. Stengel (Nov.
+She was twice married.
+Her first husband was Joseph Covely ( ? - ? ).
+They made a home in Seisholtzville and were the parents of Claude Covely.
+Later, she wedded her second spouse, George G. Stengel (Nov.
 13, 1876-1949), a native of Washington Township and the son of German immigrants Benedict and Emma (Garman) Stengel.
-They were the parents of Elizabeth Fronheiser, Claude Stengel, Louise Reichard, Sidna Conrad and LeRoy Stengel.
-Mary also had a son George Covely.
+They were the parents of Elizabeth Fronheiser, Louise Reichard, Sidna Conrad and LeRoy Stengel.
 Their home for decades was in Bally, Berks County, PA.
 George spent his working career over 42 years as a cabinet-maker for Boyertown Burial Casket Company, retiring in 1945.
 He also occasionally was an auctioneer for local estate sales.
 Mary was a member of the Longswamp Evangelical and Reformed Church and George of the Church of the Most Blessed Sacrament in Bally.
 He belonged to the Knights of St. George and St. Joseph's Beneficial Society and the Harleysville Beneficial Association as well as the Boyertown Nest of the Fraternal Order of Orioles.
 Burdened with hypertension and hardening of the arteries, Mary passed away at the age of 75 on Dec.
 2, 1946.
 Interment was in Longswamp Church Cemetery.
 George survived for another three years, living in the home of married daughter Elizabeth on Main Street in Bally.
 He died on Dec.
 6, 1949, at the age of 73.
 An obituary in the Allentown Morning Call noted that he was survived by 11 grandchildren and six great-grandchildren.

 Daughter Lillie S. Wetzel (1875-1946) was born on Sept.
 20, 1875.
 She wedded Harvey F. Dierolf (Jan.
 4, 1878-1934), son of Jeremiah and Mary Ann (Frey) Dierolf and a native of Washington Township, Berks County.
 Their children were Russell Dierolf, Ralph Dierolf and Verna Dierolf.
 They dwelled in Bechtelsville in 1914-1916 and Boyertown, PA in 1925-1939.
 Harvey earned a living as a realtor.
 At the age of 56, he was stricken with a cerebral hemorrhage and died on April 6, 1934.
 Interment was in Fairview Cemetery in Boyertown.
 Lillie outlived her spouse by a dozen years and lived at 110 North Reading Avenue in Boyertown.
 Death came at the age of 66 on July 11, 1946 from the effects of heart disease and hardening of the arteries.
 Her remains were placed into repose in Fairview Cemetery.